Procter & Gamble just bought this venture-backed deodorant startup for $100 million cash

 Native Deodorant, a San Francisco-based natural deodorant brand, just sold to Procter & Gamble for $100 million cash.

 Native, which positioned itself as an online distributor of deodorant, had received just $500,000 from Azure Capital Partners.
-With over a million customers since launching 2.5 years ago, Native was able to use profits from the business to reinvest in growth.
+With more than a million customers since launching 2.5 years ago, Native was able to use profits from the business to reinvest in growth.

 P&G already owns popular deodorant brand Secret, but must have felt that Native could be a leader amongst consumers who are conscious of ingredients.
 (There are some concerns that traditional deodorants may cause cancer.)